osuntp/ntp/README.md

 - [Authors](#authors)

 ## About <a name = "about"></a>
-Within this repository are the codes, configuration files, data processing workflows, and documentation related to conducting experiments using the NTP tie tube simulator test facility, located in W092, Scott Lab.
+Within this repository are the codes, configuration files, data processing workflows, and documentation related to conducting experiments using the NTP NET Facility, located in W092, Scott Lab.

+## Directory
+At a high level, the repository is broken down into several subdirectories.
+The big ones are:
+- `App`: main directory for code relating to the test facility software
+- `Arduino`: firmware for the data acquisition system and the insturmentation control system
+- `Post`: code used to post-process test data

+And there are additional subdirectories for logs, configuration files, documentation, a sandbox, etc.

 ## Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.